Complex Graph Laplacian Regularizer for Inferencing Grid States: Introduction

 The modern electric grid is composed of intermittent generation sources and variable consumer demands that push the system to operate close to its limits.
 Elevated situational awareness where operators are able to rapidly infer the states of every electrical node (\ie, bus) at highly granular intervals is necessary to ensure reliable grid operations.
 A costly approach would be to deploy sensors such as phasor measurement units on every bus \cite{Mohanta2016}.
 Instead, using a limited number of sensors from which the electrical states of all nodes in the grid are inferred is a more efficient solution \cite{Nuqui2005}.
 Other factors that can reduce the availability of grid measurements include adversarial attacks (\eg, denial of service) and/or issues in the communication layer (\eg, delays, packet losses).
 Traditional state estimation processes require knowledge of the underlying grid topology and parameters.
 Also, these must be supplied with at least $2N$ sensor measurements (where $N$ is the total number of buses in the grid) that satisfy the observability criteria to allow for accurate state estimation \cite{Monticelli2000}.
 Moreover, due to the non-linearity of the mapping between grid measurements and states, linear state estimation (\ie, DC state estimation) is widely utilized to support practical system operations.
 However, as numerous assumptions that include voltage magnitude of all buses being 1 p.u. are made which are not valid in practice, the estimated states will not accurately reflect the actual operation conditions of the grid \cite{Cosovic2017}.

-In this paper, we leverage on the historical grid data available to infer grid states from a small subset of grid measurements using a \textit{graph signal processing} (GSP) approach \cite{ortega18ieee,cheung18}.
+In this paper, we leverage on the historical grid data available to infer grid states from a small subset of grid measurements in real-time using a \textit{graph signal processing} (GSP) approach \cite{ortega18ieee,cheung18}.
 Our proposal is composed of two stages.
-In the first stage, a sparse complex-valued inverse covariance matrix $\P \in \mathbb{C}^{N \times N}$ (interpreted as a graph Laplacian) is learnt from the grid dataset. $\P$ encodes the underlying state inter-dependencies of the grid, without requiring knowledge of the grid structure and its parameters (\ie, bus admittance matrix).
-To learn $\P$, we extend a previous CLIME formulation~\cite{cai2011constrained} to the complex-valued case, which we transform into a linear program (LP) that is solvable offline via a state-of-the-art LP solver\footnote{A representative state-of-the-art general LP solver is \cite{jiang20}, which has complexity $\mathcal{O}(N^{2.055})$.}.
-Importantly, we construct complex-valued matrix $\P$ to be \textit{Hermitian}, which by the Spectral Theorem \cite{golub12} means that it has real eigenvalues.
-This enables us to define a complex \textit{graph Laplacian regularizer} (GLR) \cite{pang17} that computes a \textit{real} value $\x^\text{H} \P \x \in \mathbb{R}$ from a complex-valued signal $\x \in \mathbb{C}^N$.
-In the second part, we combine GLR together with an $\ell_2$-norm fidelity term, forming a quadratic objective to estimate the missing grid states.
-The solution is a linear system that is efficiently computed in linear time via \textit{conjugate gradient} (CG)~\cite{shewchuk94}.
+In the first stage, a sparse complex-valued inverse covariance matrix $\P \in \mathbb{C}^{N \times N}$ (interpreted as a graph Laplacian) is learnt from a historical grid dataset offline. $\P$ encodes the underlying state inter-dependencies of the grid, without requiring knowledge of the grid structure and its parameters (\ie, bus admittance matrix).
+To learn $\P$, we extend a previous CLIME formulation~\cite{cai2011constrained} to the complex-valued case, which we transform into a linear program (LP), efficiently solvable via a state-of-the-art LP solver\footnote{A representative state-of-the-art general LP solver is \cite{jiang20}, which has complexity $\mathcal{O}(N^{2.055})$.}.

+Importantly, we construct complex-valued matrix $\P$ to be \textit{Hermitian}, which by the Spectral Theorem \cite{golub12} means that it is eigen-diagonalizable with real eigenvalues.
+This enables us to define a complex \textit{graph Laplacian regularizer} (GLR) \cite{pang17} that computes a \textit{real} value $\x^\text{H} \P \x \in \mathbb{R}$ given a complex-valued signal $\x \in \mathbb{C}^N$.
+In the second part, during online operation, we combine GLR with an $\ell_2$-norm fidelity term, forming a quadratic objective to estimate missing grid states.
+The solution is a linear system that is efficiently solved in linear time via \textit{conjugate gradient} (CG)~\cite{shewchuk94}.